 Tariff schemes often try to disguise the country of origin.
 Let’s say that the U.S. has imposed a duty (tax) on metal pipe made in China but not on pipe made in Japan.
 Some fraudsters will mislabel their pipe as being made in a country without a duty.
 Sophisticated fraudsters will actually transship their product from one country to another and then to the U.S. in an effort to fool customs agents who often inspect shipments coming into the United States.

 A variation of the above scheme is to misclassify the price of the products coming into the United States.
 A customs duty or tariff are often like a sales tax, they are based on a percentage of the price of the product.
 A 10% tariff on steel pipe, to use our example above, would yield a $100,000 tariff if the value of the pipe was $1 million.
 If the pipe is only being sold for $500,000, however, the tariff drops to $50,000.

 Some dishonest companies and importers use two sets of invoices to fool customs officials.

-A third type of fraud involves mislabeling the product itself.
+A third type of customs duties fraud involves mislabeling the product itself.
 Once again using our steel pipe example, let’s say that steel pipe from China has a tariff but cast iron pipe does not.
 Some people will simply mislabel the product to avoid tariffs.